- Fellow Highlights

 -

-Amrapali Maitra is an immigrant from India.
-Fellowship awarded in 2013 to support work towards an MD in Anthropology and a PhD in Anthropology at Stanford University
+Zaw Thet is the child of immigrants from Myanmar.
+Fellowship awarded in 2003 to support work towards an MBA in Business at Stanford University

 Keep Exploring